 The Bryden Scholarship is named after Professor Ronald Bryden, former Literary Adviser to the Shaw Festival, who was, at various times, the dramaturge to Britain’s Royal Shakespeare Company, one of England’s leading drama critics, and the head of the Graduate Centre for the Study of Drama at the University of Toronto.
 A collection of his essays entitled Shaw and his Contemporaries has been published by the Shaw Festival.

 2.)
 SPECIFIC INSTRUCTIONS: APPLICATIONS

-Deadline for applications is January 28, 2022 for the Conference and February 20, 2022 for the Symposium.
+Deadline for applications is March 1, 2023 for both the Conference and the Symposium.

 Follow the instructions below:

 1.)
 Send a brief letter introducing yourself (if unknown to the committee),

 2.)Send a 250 word abstract of your paper presentation (make it somewhat longer if you are unknown to the committee),

 3.)
 Send your application form (see below) for a Bryden Scholarship and/or Travel Grant, and a C.V.

 4.)
 Send all three in one file and in that order, addressed to firstname.lastname@example.org .

 5.)
 When emailing, title your application in this way: